Introduction

 MRR vs PLR: Side-by-Side Feature Comparison

-Before you decide which license fits your goals, it helps to see the differences side by side.
 Here’s a clear breakdown of how MRR and PLR compare in flexibility, control, and long-term potential so you can instantly spot which one aligns with your business strategy.

 Feature Master Resell Rights (MRR) Private Label Rights (PLR)